CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 * Server room:
  Unauthorized access to the server must be prevented because the availability, integrity, and confidentiality of the entire application depends on this core component.
 * Document archive: For the accounting, the travel expense reports must be kept longer term.
 It must be ensured that the vouchers are kept complete and unchanged
 * Office 1: In this office, the necessary data are recorded and the mathematical and factual correctness determined.
-In order to ensure the correctness of these processes, it must be prevented that unauthorized persons gain access to the workstations.
+In order to ensure the correctness of these processes, it is necessary to prevent unauthorized persons from gaining access to the workstation computers.
 * Office 2: Here the payment of travel expenses is arranged at the APC.
 This procedure may only be performed by an authorized person.
 Unauthorized persons are to be refused access.
 Table 2: Example of the allocation of access authorizations